connexcs/docs/circuit-test.md

 3. Now click on **"Edit"** for Termination Ingress Address button and enter the termination ingress IP and save.

-4. Similarly, for the **"Circuit Test User"**, add the customer rate card that you added while saving the DID.
+4. Similarly, for the **"Circuit Test User"**, Select the customer.

 ![alt text][circuit-test-2]